-- Purchases of goods and services not used for business needs; - Tour cars and related expenses (repair, leasing expenses, etc.); - Reception charges; - Purchases (promotions such as gifts to clients, etc.) and; - 50% of VAT levied on purchases, services and benefits if the amount exceeds MAD10 000 and is paid in cash.
+- Purchases of goods and services not used for business needs; - Tour cars and related expenses (repair, leasing expenses, etc.); - · Reception charges; - Purchases that relate to promotions, such as gifts to clients, etc.; and - VAT levied on purchases, services and benefits paid in cash if the amount exceeds MAD10 000 per day and per supplier, limited to MAD100 000 per month and per supplier.

-Where goods or services are acquired for making both taxable and exempt supplies without credit or out of the scope of VAT, an apportionment of VAT incurred must be made.
+Where goods or services are acquired for making both taxable and exempt supplies without credit or out of the scope of VAT, the VAT incurred must be apportioned.

-The standard method for calculating the apportionment is the turnoverbased method.
+The standard method for calculating the apportionment is the turnover-based method.

-Variation of the deduction proportion on equipment
+Adjustments for variation of the deduction proportion on equipment